“So I definitely can’t drink before I go on stage. If I had a gin I would be much more flammable!”

 In terms of what part of act I work the most on, I would say aesthetics and costuming and possibly my own personal feeling in terms of what I want to put across to the audience.
-I say compared to very classic showgirls I probably as a percentage spend less time on my choreography.
+Compared to very classic showgirls I probably, as a percentage, spend less time on my choreography.

-I would say I have a real idea of where I want the story in my head to build and where I want to be at certain points and what I want to give the audience at certain points or what I want them to feel or think is going to happen.
-I like to feel fluid with my choreography so if an audience reacts in a certain way I’ve got enough time to get back and do something else or if they’re loving it perhaps I can spend a lot longer looking over a shoulder giving them winks and doing nothing more than giving the photographer the chance to get a pose.
+I would say I have a real idea of where I want the story in my head to build.
+Where I want to be at certain points, and what I want to give the audience at certain points or what I want them to feel or think is going to happen.
+I like to feel fluid with my choreography, so if an audience reacts in a certain way I’ve got enough time to get back and do something else or if they’re loving it perhaps I can spend a lot longer looking over a shoulder giving them winks and doing nothing more than giving the photographer the chance to get a pose.

 What has been your most naughty or most outrageous moment in your performance career so far?

 I did a naked photo shoot for Cosmopolitan, that was quite naughty.
 That came about because they were looking for people to talk about what had led them to be body confident and I talked about how my training through The Cheek Of It! and finding burlesque had led me to much more accepting of my curves.
 I did a full naked shoot with them which was in Cosmo and they picked it up and put it into Cosmo Body and Cosmo Australia.
 That was amazing.